Salah Hamouri: Career and personal life

-On 29 May 2014, he married Elsa Lefort, an employee of the Institut français du Proche-Orient, resident in East Jerusalem and daughter of the French politician, long time French Communist Party deputy and secretary to Georges Marchais Jean-Claude Lefort.
+On 29 May 2014, he married Elsa Lefort, an employee of the Institut français du Proche-Orient, resident in East Jerusalem and daughter of the French politician Jean-Claude Lefort, long time French Communist Party deputy and secretary to Georges Marchais.

 On 5 January 2016, his wife, then six months pregnant, was arrested and detained for two days after arriving at Ben-Gurion Airport and thereafter expelled from Israel, despite having a consular visa valid until October of that year.
 Previous attempts to renew her visa had met with repeated refusals on the grounds that her husband was free as part of a prisoners' exchange deal, which automatically left him blacklisted by every branch of the Israeli government.
 She was forbidden to reenter either Israel or the West Bank under military administration, for a period of 10 years, on the grounds that she constituted a threat to the security of Israel.
-When he is held in detention no correspondence is allowed between Hamouri and his French wife.
+When he is held in detention no correspondence is allowed between Hamouri and his wife.

-Both his wife and his French father-in-law have been since subject to harassment and threats after a website published their addresses.
-By refusing to allow his wife to finish her pregnancy in Jerusalem, the Israeli authorities automatically deprived their child of the right to a residency permit in that city, a decision that, it has been argued, also reflects a battle for demographic ascendency, as reflected in the policy of the Judaization of Jerusalem.
+Both his wife and his father-in-law, since deceased, were subject to harassment and threats after a website published their addresses.
+By refusing to allow his wife to finish her pregnancy in Jerusalem, the Israeli authorities automatically deprived their child of the right to a residency permit in that city, a decision that, it has been argued, also reflected a battle for demographic ascendency, as reflected in the policy of the Judaization of Jerusalem.

-Early Arrests and accusations
+Early arrests and accusations

 In the early months of the Al-Aqsa Intifada, Hamouri was shot in the thigh with live ammunition during a confrontation between Israeli troops and demonstrators at Al-Ram in northern Jerusalem.
-The bullet remains lodged there to this day.
+The bullet remained lodged there.

 He was first arrested and placed under administrative detention when he was 16 years old, in 2001.
-He was caught handing out leaflets protesting Israeli colonization, and was sentenced to five months in jail for 'anti-Israeli propaganda' or/and for being a member of a student union (syndicat des étudiants).
+He was caught handing out leaflets protesting Israeli "colonization," and was sentenced to five months in jail for "anti-Israeli propaganda" or/and for being a member of a student union (syndicat des étudiants).
 On his release he resumed his studies at the lyceum, and graduated in June 2003.

-At 19, he was again arrested by the Shin Bet in 2004, and from February of that year served another five-month term in prison, without trial, on suspicion of being a member of George Habash's Popular Front for the Liberation of Palestine(PFLP), a Palestinian Marxist group regarded internationally as a terrorist organization.
+At 19, he was again arrested by the Shin Bet in 2004, and from February of that year served another five-month term in prison, without trial, on suspicion of being a member of George Habash's Popular Front for the Liberation of Palestine (PFLP), a Palestinian Marxist group regarded internationally as a terrorist organization.
 Hamouri has denied being a member of that organization, though he defends the movement as an integral member of the PLO and sympathises with its aims.